polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 ## VDFs

-**Verifiable Delay Functions (VDFs)** are time-bound computations that, even on parallel computers, take a set amount of time to complete.
+Verifiable Delay Functions (VDFs) are time-bound computations that, even on parallel computers, take a set amount of time to complete.

 They produce a unique result that can be quickly verified publicly.
-When combined with `RANDAO`, feeding `RANDAO`'s output into a `VDF` introduces a delay that nullifies an attacker's chance to influence the randomness.
+When combined with RANDAO, feeding RANDAO's output into a VDF introduces a delay that nullifies an attacker's chance to influence the randomness.

 However, VDF likely requires specialized ASIC devices to run separately from standard nodes.